 Community building includes workshops, salons, showcases and other events that help promote and educate about Creative Commons licenses.
-If you are interested in helping to build the CC Community in your jurisdiction, contact your Team's public lead or community point person.
+If you are interested in helping to build the CC Community in your area, contact your Team's Public Lead or community point person.